 Simplified radiative recombination process of hole and electron for electroluminescence (EL).
 Holes and electrons are injected into the recombination region (dashed box) from the cathode and anode.
 The y-axis takes into account the relative energy of the injected charges.
 This difference in energy is what is released as a photon.

-This process is vastly different from photoluminescence (PL) in which electrons are excited by incident photon absorption.
+Electroluminescence is different from photoluminescence (PL) in which electrons are excited by incident photon absorption.
 The actual transition of an electron from a higher energy state to a lower energy state to emit a photon is identical in both electroluminescence and photoluminescence.
 However, the electric field applied for LED operation can cause a shift in the emission in electroluminescence.
 This shift in the emission from an applied electric field is called the Stark effect.

 Applications of Electroluminescence